-ARTICLE 18 INVENTIONS AND WORKS
+ARTICLE 18 INVENTIONS AND WORKS (ratification date: April 23, 2020)

 18.1 University Authority and Responsibilities.
 The University is authorized to establish regulations and procedures regarding patents, copyrights, and trademarks consistent with federal and state law.
 Such regulations and procedures shall be consistent with the terms of this Article.